-This project proposes the construction of a tidal docking structure on the residential lot adjacent to the Piscataqua Riker-back channel.
-The purpose for the docking structure is to provide the applicant with recreational boating access to the Piscataqua River.
-For more details regarding construction of the docking structure and construction sequences; please refer to the NH DES Wetlands Bureau Application Letter to the Wetlands Inspector, and attached NHDES Permit Plan - C2 and Detail Sheet D1.
+This project proposes the construction of a tidal dock expansion on a lot adjacent to the Piscataqua River.
+The purpose for the expansion is to provide Esther's Marina LLC with expanded and improved dockage and water access for an existing kayak rental business.
+For more details regarding construction of the docking structure and construction sequences; please refer to the NH DES Wetlands Bureau Application Letter to the Wetlands Inspector and attached NHDES Permit Plan - C2 and Detail Sheet D1.